atlassubbed/atlas-seq-matcher/README.md

 #### since-char sequences

-If you're trying to match a single character, don't use `SeqMatcher`, just do it at top level, since it's a *single* character.
+If you're trying to match a single character (e.g. `SeqMatcher("a")`), don't use `SeqMatcher`, just do it at top level, since it's a *single* character.
 While this module passes tests for single-char sequences, it has not been optimized for them.